iamrajith/5-DaysWithKubernetes/Basic_Unix_Commands/2-Day2.1-ImportanceOfDirectoryPermissions.md

-## Why Execute Permission for a Directory?
+## Importance of Directory Permissions

 1. **Entering the Directory (cd)**:
     - The execute permission on a directory allows you to change your working directory using the `cd` command.